 Those who will drive and park themselves must purchase a temporary permit from Texas A&M Transportation Services and park within a designated lot.
 Lot 20, the lot surrounding Henderson Hall, is NOT a designated parking lot for temporary permits.
 However, Lot 30, a short walk away from Henderson Hall, is a designated parking lot for temporary/summer permits.
 Expect moderate-to-high occupancy of Lot 30 throughout the day.

 This program does not offer transportation or on-site housing at Texas A&M University.
 Each participant will need to be able to travel to Texas A&M University daily for the duration of the program.
 A listing of nearby hotels can be found here.

-The majority of the program will take place inside the Interdisciplinary Life Sciences Building.
+The majority of the program will take place inside the Innovative Learning Classroom Building.
 This building is home to many campus laboratories.
 As such, running and other horseplay in the building is strictly prohibited.
 Similarly, participants should not be wandering in the building unsupervised at any time.

 Any distracting and/or potentially dangerous behavior throughout the duration of the camp will not be tolerated.

 Participants of this camp are expected to adhere to the same principles of the Aggie Honor Code.